 Balance is the key.
 The body is composed of matter - tissues, fluids, blood, bones, which fall under the category of Yin.
 But it also includes energy, processes, activity, chemical reactions, immune responses which fall under the category of Yang.
+Yin is being, yang is doing.
 Harmony between Yin and Yang, balance, is essential to well being.

 The body is amazing!
 It is so complex but overall it has one prime directive: